Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/install_intro_ibmi/system_set_up.md

 ---

-    title: About the installed environment
+    title: "About the installed environment"
-    linkTitle: About the installed environment
+    linkTitle: "About the installed environment"
     weight: 170

----
-## Transfer CFT libraries
+---## Transfer CFT libraries

 After complete installation of the Transfer CFT product, the procedure will create the following libraries: